 Acknowledgments.
 Excavations at Tell Ziyada are under the sponsorship of IIMAS - The International Institute for Mesopotamian Area Studies, and are supported by funds from the Ambassador International Cultural Foundation and the Los Angeles County Museum of Natural History.
+Copyright 1991 by Undena Publications, Malibu formation storage and retrieval system, without permission in writing from the publisher.

 All rights reserved.
-No slide or other part of this publication may be reproduced or transmitted in any form or by any means, electronic or mechanical, including photocopy, recording or any information storage and retrieval system, without permission in writing from the publisher.
+No slide or other part of this publication may be reproduced or transmitted in any form or by any means, electronic or mechanical, including photocopy, recording or any in-